Office of Firearm Safety and Violence Prevention

 - Developing best practice guidance and providing technical assistance

-- Convening gatherings and training to bring together state and national experts and community participants
+- Convening gatherings and hosting training to bring together state and national experts and community participants

-- Identifying and administering state, federal and private funding for a grant program focused on reducing firearm violence in communities
+- Identifying and administering state, federal and private funding for grant programs focused on reducing firearm violence in Washington communities

 - Issuing a bi-annual report and policy recommendations to policymakers